3dcitydb/3dcitydb-docs/source/wfs/functionality/basic.rst

 The OGC WFS 2.0 interface defines eleven operations that can be invoked by a client.
 A WFS server is not required to offer all operations to conform to the standard but may support a subset only.
-For this purpose, the WFS standard defines *conformance classes* named *Simple WFS*, *Basic WFS*, *Transactional WFS* and *Locking WFS* that grow in the number of mandatory operations.
-The current version of the 3D City Database Web Feature Service implements the *Simple WFS* conformance class.
-Thus, it is *fully OGC conformant* but lacks operations from other conformance classes.
-It is planned to incrementally increase the functionality of the WFS in future releases.

 The following table lists all WFS 2.0 operations and marks those supported by the 3D City Database WFS.

-.. list-table::  Overview of supported WFS 2.0 operations.
+.. list-table::  Overview of supported WFS 2.0 operations
    :name: wfs_supported_operation_overview_table
    :widths: 20 70 10